greatcr7/OpenGov/README.rst

 OpenGov is maintained weekly.
 It was last updated on 07/29/2020.

 OpenGov is a hub for raw and processed data collected from various departments and government agencies participating in the Open Government initiative.

-Data scientists, researchers, and developer no longer needs to scrape the Internet for various pieces of data for your time critical projects.
+Data scientists, researchers, and developer no longer need to scrape the internet hunting data for your time critical projects.

 Download OpenGov, save your time, go change the world!

 Author
 -------